 If you've… Recommendation Letter Requirements Been out of school for a while You may request letters from employers or other persons in a position to evaluate your professional abilities and academic potential, although letters from college instructors are preferred.
 Attended Design Discovery You should upload a copy of your evaluation if you want it included as part of your application.
 If included, you should request three additional letters of recommendation.
 Applied to the GSD before Recommendations can be imported from previous applications submitted within the last two years.
 Within the Recommendations section there will be an option to choose the appropriate person from the drop-down menu.
 We encourage reapplicants to have at least one new letter of recommendation.
 Applied to multiple programs In the online application, you may import submitted letters of recommendation from one application to another.

-UPDATE: For the 2021 admissions cycle, the GRE requirement is waived, with the exception of the Real Estate and the Built Environment concentration within the MDes program, for which the GRE or GMAT remains a requirement.
-For all other programs, the GRE is not required for the 2021 application and will not be included in the review process for these programs.
+UPDATE: For the 2021 admissions cycle, the GRE requirement is waived.
+The GRE is not required for the 2021 application and will not be included in the review process.
 At this time, the change to the GRE requirement is for the 2021 application season only.

-Program GMAT Option MDes Applicants to the Real Estate and the Built Environment concentration may submit the GMAT (Graduate Management Admission Test) in lieu of the GRE.
-MDE Applicants may submit the GMAT (Graduate Management Admission Test) in lieu of the GRE.
-Not required for MDE for the 2021 admissions cycle.
+Program GMAT Option MDE Applicants may submit the GMAT (Graduate Management Admission Test) in lieu of the GRE NOTE: not required for MDE for the 2021 admissions cycle.

 - Have your TOEFL Scores Sent to the GSD

 TOEFL scores are required for all international students.
 Scores are valid for 2 years.
 When requesting that scores be sent to Harvard University, use the institution code for the Graduate School of Design: